chroma-core/chroma/docs/docs.trychroma.com/pages/deployment/migration.md

 ## Migration Log

+### v0.6.0

+`list_collections` now returns a list of collection *names*, instead of collection objects.

+Previously, `list_collections` returned a list of collection objects, configured with the default embedding function.
+If one of your collections was created with a different embedding function, using the version returned by `list_collections` would result in various errors.

+We are working on embedding function persistence to allow you to configure a collection with an embedding function once, and not have to specify it again (in `get_collection` for example).

 ### v0.5.17

 We no longer support sending empty lists or dictionaries for metadata filtering, ID filtering, etc. For example,